racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Packages/Home/QPCreate.md

 3. Get the necessary code, and then compile, package, install, and optionally configure the application
     * Get the code or executables for your Q-Package from BitBucket or any other source and if necessary compile it.
 This is done by running the codemanagement and compile tasklets
     * Put all the executables in the system repository with the package tasklet
-    * Install the Q-Package files in PyLabs with the install tasklet, optionally configure the application
+    * Install the Q-Package files in Pylabs with the install tasklet, optionally configure the application
 4. Update the metadata and publish the Q-Package on the Q-Package Server specified for your domain

     **Important**